alexisidlettewilson/alexisidlettewilson.github.io/Aug_DataViz_Reddit.md

 The TSA data sets are available on the [US Department of Homeland Security website](https://www.dhs.gov/tsa-claims-data).

-Some of the data sets are in Excel friendly formats but the last two years of data proved to be a challenge as they were provided in PDF format.
+The first several years of data sets are in Excel friendly formats but the last two years of data (2016-2017) proved to be a challenge as they were provided in PDF format.
 After exploring options available through both R and Python, I chose the [Tabula package](https://github.com/chezou/tabula-py) to extract the data from the PDF into a table.
 I'll continue to call it Tabula instead of Tabula-py because I used the term "tabula" in the code.

 ### Tabula